cthoyt/cthoyt.github.io/_posts/2026/2026-05-18-nfdi4chem-7th-consortium-meeting.md

 ---

 I'm a big fan of these meetings, especially because they are typically short and well-attended.
-While I focused on bigger picture discussions, I also had lots of small talks with friends and collaborators like [Kohulan](https://orcid.org/0000-0003-1066-7792) and [Chandu](https://orcid.org/0000-0002-2564-3243) that were completely invaluable to making NFDI4Chem a great experience.
+While this post focused on bigger picture discussions, I also had lots of small talks with friends and collaborators like [Kohulan](https://orcid.org/0000-0003-1066-7792) and [Chandu](https://orcid.org/0000-0002-2564-3243) that were completely invaluable to making NFDI4Chem a great experience.
 I'm looking forward to our next big